zachpino/mixed-reality-storytelling/week01/vr.md

 </html>
 ```

 The important bits are all contained within the `<a-scene>` element.
 Consult how you can style and add other 3D and 2D primitives in the [A-Frame documentation](https://aframe.io/docs/0.8.0/primitives/a-box.html) like spheres, cylinders, polyhedra, mapped images and videos, and global illumination sources.
-They are all added to the scene and edited in the same way.
+All of these a-frame *entities* are added to the scene and styled in the same way.
 Before checking the documentation, could you guess how to add a sphere?
-How might you change the opacity of an entity?
+How might you change the opacity of the sphere?

-Note, for language

 -----